GabrieleRisso/SMSgpt/README.md

 (Recommended) Connect to wireless abd: ```abd connect IP-addr-of-the-phone```

 # How to use

 #### There are two modes: real world use and chat with yourself

 ## chat with yourself :

 Start script in bash terminal: ./smsgpt.sh

-On the phone, to test it, go to message SMS app and text yourself with a question.
+On the phone, to test it, go to the message SMS app and text yourself with a question.

 ### Expected terminal output:
 ```